marcoalopez/marcoalopez.github.io/Resume.md

 **Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Strain localisation and microstructure evolution in polycrystalline ice by in-situ strain field measurements.
 Pre-print at _EarthArXiv_. https://doi.org/10.31223/X5291H In review in *Earth and Planetary Science Letters*.

-Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens.
-In review in *Earth and Planetary Science Letters*.
+Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Jing Z, Shi F, Liu W, Barou F. Experimental evidence for a weak calcic-amphibole-rich deep crust in orogens.
+In review.

 ### Published or in press (citable) peer-reviewed publications